-Background and Intent: The mission of institutions participating in graduate medical education is to improve the health of the public.
+Background and Intent: The mission of institutions participating in post-doctoral education is to improve the health of the public.
 Each community has health needs that vary based upon location and demographics.
 Programs must understand the structural and social determinants of health of the populations they serve and incorporate them in the design and implementation of the program curriculum, with the ultimate goal of addressing these needs and eliminating health disparities.

 2.6.c.
-The program director must administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains.
+The program director must administer and maintain a learning environment conducive to educating the post-doctoral fellows in each of the ACGME Competency domains.
 (Core)

 Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
-Residency programs can be highly complex.
-In a complex organization, the leader typically has the ability to delegate authority to others, yet remains accountable.
+Post-doctoral programs can be highly complex.
+In a complex organization the leader typically has the ability to delegate authority to others, yet remains accountable.
 The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.

-2.6.d.
+- 2.6.d.
 The program director must have the authority to approve or remove physicians and non-physicians as faculty members at all participating sites, including the designation of core faculty members, and must develop and oversee a process to evaluate candidates prior to approval.
+(Core) - 2.6.e.
+The program director must have the authority to remove post-doctoral fellows from supervising interactions and/or learning environments that do not meet the standards of the program.
 (Core)